-This act allows the state homeland security director to create Regional Emergency Response Teams (RERT) within multiple county areas for the purpose of organizing, equipping, training and responding to hazardous materials, Weapons of Mass Destruction (terrorism) and or other major events impacting a community.
+This act allows the state homeland security director to create Regional Emergency Response Teams (RERT) within multiple county areas for the purpose of organizing, equipping, training and responding to hazardous materials, weapons of mass destruction (terrorism) and/or any all-hazards incident impacting a community.
 Regional teams receive federal homeland security grant funds through the Wyoming Office of Homeland Security,

 These regional teams are available to supplement local resources when an incident is beyond the first responders’ capabilities.
 Teams are responding in a state capacity.
 There are eight regional teams located around the state within the host communities of Cheyenne, Casper, Jackson, Laramie, Rock Springs, Riverton, Worland and Gillette.